tabpanelwidget/tabpanelwidget/README.md

 <script src="/PATH_TO_FILE/tabpanelwidget.min.js"></script>
 ```

-Or you may choose to load both files from CDN:
+Or you may choose to load all files from CDN:

 ```html
 <link href="//cdn.jsdelivr.net/npm/tabpanelwidget@1.0.0/dist/tabpanelwidget.min.css" rel="stylesheet" />